METALS-London metals slip on dollar strength, global economy woes

-BEIJING, Sept 6 (Reuters) - Prices of most industrial metals in London fell on Wednesday, under pressure from a strong U.S. dollar and looming demand worries amid global economy slowdown.
+BEIJING, Sept 6 (Reuters) - The prices of most industrial metals in London fell on Wednesday, under pressure from a strong U.S. dollar and looming demand worries amid a global economic slowdown.

 The dollar index =USD was steadier at a near six-month peak amid fears of more interest rate hikes after the comments by Federal Reserve Governor.